Arash97-Projects/Socket/README.md

-# Socket
+# UDP Chatroom Python
-UDP Chatroom socket
+This project is about impelemnting a UDP socket in order to create a chatroom on localserver.